oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

  - Restart the domain's Administration Server pod so that it loads the new image and new domain home.
  - Roll the domain's cluster servers one at a time so that they each load the new image, new domain home, and revised application.

-Finally, we will call the application to verify that its revision is active.
+Finally, you will call the application to verify that its revision is active.

 Note that the old version of the application `v1` remains in the new image's archive but is unused.
 We leave it there to demonstrate that the old version can remain in case you want to revert to it.
 After the new image is applied, you can revert by modifying your model's `configuration.model.configMap` to override the related application path in your image model.